evert/json-link/draft-pot-json-link.md

 JSON only supports UTF-8 encoding.
 As such, it is not needed to make this distinction.
 The link title is always encoded using the `title` property.

-A common example of this are documents that have a concept of "embedded resources".
-When a representation is a compound document, the default link context might refer to the URI of the sub-resource that is being embedded.

 ### Extension Attributes

 Similar to {{RFC8288}}, other documents may define new target attributes